On working with Open Data

 revolucao

-Open Government is a burgeoning field of Public Administration management.
-It is related to perennial democratic concepts such as Freedom of Information, accountability and transparency of the state, but for the last decade or so it also became closely tied with digital tools and ICT policies.
+Open Government was a burgeoning field of Public Administration management.
+It is related to perennial democratic concepts such as Freedom of Information, accountability and transparency of the state, but for the last decade or so it also became closely tied with digital tools and IT policies.

 obamaopengov